-The interviews show that the framework architecture and a prototype along with their design process has been both inclusive and a learning process for the many actors involved.
-The learning aspect was also visible inte self-evaluation reports.
-That includes the project consortium partners, Finnish ministry representatives as well as the most active stakeholders in Finland, the Netherlands and Germany.
-The different stakeholder groups perceive the importance of the key outcomes to some extent varying way.
-For example, for the state-level actors the framework architecture seems to be the most important outcome and the field-actors have the most expectations regarding the concrete electronic counselling tools.
+The interviews show that the framework architecture and a protype along with their design process has been both inclusive and a learning process for the many actors involved.
+That include the project consortium partners, Finnish ministry representatives as well as the most active stakeholders in Finland, Netherlands and Germany.

-It was pointed out in the stakeholder interviews that some of the stakeholders have similar processes going on in the field of competence development, e.g. Finnish Scouts work currently for the better opportunities to recognise the non-formal learning and experience gained in NGO activities.
-These features have increased public interest in the government-led development projects such as CompLeap that could provide a platform to recognise many kinds of learning in future.
+It was pointed out in the stakeholder interviews, that some of the stakeholders have similar processes going on in the field of competence development, e.g. Finnish Scouts work currently for the better opportunities to recognize the nonf-formal learning and experience gained in NGO activities.
+These features have increased the public interest to the government-led development projects such as CompLeap, that could provide a platform to recognize many kind of learning in future.